Antifungal Dose Calculator

 Consider Drug Interactions

 Antifungals can have significant interactions with other medications, particularly those metabolized by the cytochrome P450 enzyme system.
-Always review the patient's full medication list with a veterinarian or pharmacist to prevent adverse effects.
+Always review the patient's full medication list with a veterinarian or physician to prevent adverse effects.

 The Science Behind Antifungal Dose Calculation